barantaev-bulat/quickbooks-eu-chart-of-accounts/README.md

 Accuracy: Align your bookkeeping with the 2026 EU standards.

-Automation-Ready: Use the provided CSV and JSON formats to map transactions via API or bulk import.
+Automation-Ready: Use the provided CSV format to map transactions via API or bulk import.

 Localization: Specifically designed for EU entities handling complex logistics, VAT, and multi-currency operations.